Natural Dog Health Remedies

 If you prefer natural thyroid hormone to synthetic one, you can use natural thyroid extracts made from bovine or porcine thyroid glands.
 However, the dosage has to be adjusted because some of these products contain both T4 and T3 thyroid hormones.

-Natural supplements such as herbs can also be used in conjunction with thyroid replacement therapy to enhance thyroid gland function, although these supplements usually cannot fully replace the need for hormone replacement.
-Nevertheless, they may lower the dosage required.
+Natural supplements such as herbs can also be used in conjunction with thyroid replacement therapy to enhance thyroid gland function.
+Note that usually these supplements cannot fully replace the need for hormone replacement, but they may lower the dosage required.

-Dog with hypothyroidism can benefit from kelp because of its rich iodine content and high levels of other nutrient minerals and vitamins.
-It is an effective herb that can regulate and balance glandular systems such as the thyroids.
+Dog with hypothyroidism may benefit from kelp because of its rich iodine content and high levels of other nutrient minerals and vitamins.
+However, too much iodine can be harmful to dogs!

 Licorice root not only stimulates an unproductive thyroid gland, but also strengthens and balances the whole body.